alexmushan1/cse15l-lab-reports/week 5 lab/cse15l week5 lab rep.md

 ```
 [cs15lfa22gc@ieng6-202]:docsearch:179$ less -e find-results.txt
 ```
-quit at the end of file after you read through, no need to press q to leave less.
+-e will make you quit at the end of file after you read through, no need to press q to leave less.

 this is helpful if you just want to read through the output, it will automatically quit after you are done and then you can continue to work on other things.